 - In order for hours accrued in Oregon on or after June 30, 2002 to count towards the licensure requirements, the person must be in a Board-approved associate registration plan.

 - Registered associate status is a transitional step towards licensure and is not intended as a means to avoid licensure.
 Failure to meet the experience requirements for licensure within five years will result in expiration of registration and closure of the application file.

-.
+function.
+To search for supervisors, you can check the box to "only show results with supervisors."
+The online profile lists the supervisor's supervisory status and languages spoken.
 There is no requirement to choose a supervisor from the Registry.
 Other licensed mental health professionals (e.g., psychologists and social workers) may be registered associate supervisors.
 Please visit the Becoming a Supervisor

 page for more information on qualifications.

 Supervision does not need to be on site or come from within the same agency.